puddin1102/APS360-FinalProject-Breed-Classification/README.md

 percent.
 Moreover, the model's performance on unseen data reached a high accuracy of 75.5 percent.
-Not only does this accuracy surpass our team's baseline model, simpleCNN, by 65.59 percent, it also exceeds the 78 percent testing accuracy reported by @Tim1 in one of the studies mentioned previously in section 3.4.
+Not only does this accuracy surpass our team's baseline model, simpleCNN, by 65.59 percent, it also exceeds the 78 percent testing accuracy reported in one of the studies mentioned previously in section 3.4.
 This result indicates that the team's modifications on the AlexNet architecture, along with the data processing methods significantly improved a model's ability to